julianvitor/aws-backend/README.md

-# aws-backend
+#Data conversion and storage in a database using Amazon Web Services.
 # Backend interview challenge
-Data conversion and storage in a database using Amazon Web Services.
 #The following instructions are in Portuguese.
 If you need them in English, please use Google Translate.

 faça login na conta da AWS e acessar o console do CloudFormation.